web3labs/crux/README.md

 Usage of ./bin/crux:
       crux.config              Optional config file
-      --alwayssendto string    List of public keys for nodes to send all transactions too --berkeleydb             Use Berkeley DB for storage
+      --alwayssendto string    List of public keys for nodes to send all transactions too --berkeleydb             Use Berkeley DB for working with an existing Constellation data store [experimental] --generate-keys string   Generate a new keypair
-      --generate-keys string   Generate a new keypair
+      --grpc                   Use gRPC server (default true)
-      --othernodes string      `Boot nodes` to connect to to discover the network --port int               The local port to listen on (default -1) --privatekeys string     Private keys hosted by this node --publickeys string      Public keys hosted by this node --socket string          IPC socket to create for access to the Private API --storage string         Database storage file name (default `crux.db`) --url string             The URL to advertise to other nodes (reachable by them) --verbosity int          Verbosity level of logs (default 1) --workdir string         The folder to put stuff in (default: .) (default `.`) --grpc                   Use protobuf + gRPC for communication between nodes (default `true`) --tls                    Use TLS to secure HTTP communications --tlsservercert          TLS server certificate
+      --grpcport int           The local port to listen on for JSON extensions of gRPC (default -1) --othernodes string      "Boot nodes" to connect to to discover the network --port int               The local port to listen on (default -1) --privatekeys string     Private keys hosted by this node --publickeys string      Public keys hosted by this node --socket string          IPC socket to create for access to the Private API (default "crux.ipc") --storage string         Database storage file name (default "crux.db") --tls                    Use TLS to secure HTTP communications --tlsservercert string   The server certificate to be used --tlsserverkey string    The server private key
-      --tlsserverkey           TLS server key
+      --url string             The URL to advertise to other nodes (reachable by them) -v, --v int                  Verbosity level of logs (shorthand) (default 1) --verbosity int          Verbosity level of logs (default 1) --workdir string         The folder to put stuff in (default: .) (default ".")
 ```

 ## How does it work?